Reference material for Iwami-Ginzan Mine

 [3] The name implies it is made of silver

-[4] The name implies it is very remote and inhabited by hermits
+[4] The name implies it is very remote and inhabited

 [5] Located near Izumo Shrine